WNBA on Lifetime: Commentators

+Michelle Tafoya served as the lead play-by-play announcer for Lifetime, working alongside Meghan Pattyson and Reggie Miller on color commentary including Lifetime's coverage of the WNBA Championship in 1999 and 2000.

-In 1997, the American Women in Radio and Television honored Michelle Tafoya with a Gracie Award for "Outstanding Achievement by an Individual On-Air TV Personality" for her play-by-play calling of WNBA games on Lifetime Television.
+In 1997, the American Women in Radio and Television honored Tafoya with a Gracie Award for "Outstanding Achievement by an Individual On-Air TV Personality" for her play-by-play calling of WNBA games on Lifetime Television.

 Upon being let go by the Sacramento Monarchs, Mary Murphy was hired by Brian Donlon, Lifetime Television's vice president of sports and executive producer, to be part of its WNBA broadcast team along with Michele Tafoya and Reggie Miller.
 Murphy started with her own halftime feature, "Murphy's Law" before joining Miller and Tafoya as a game analyst.
 When Lifetime ended its WNBA broadcasts in 2000, Murphy moved to ESPN for women's NCAA tournament games and WNBA broadcasts while Fox would bring her on board to call the Pac-12 women's games on FSN in the early 2000s.

 In the league's inaugural season, Fran Harris was a member of the Houston Comets.
-She started one game for the Comets but played in 25 games coming off he bench, scoring a total of 104 points on the season as the Comets won the first-ever WNBA Championship.
+She started one game for the Comets but played in 25 games coming off the bench, scoring a total of 104 points on the season as the Comets won the first-ever WNBA Championship.
 The next season, she was a starter for the Utah Starzz.
 At the end of the season, she was waived from the team's roster, and chose to retire and begin her career in broadcasting with TV partner, Lifetime.